H.R. 1529: Access Technology Affordability Act of 2025

 Can I use the same purchase for this credit and another tax break?

-No. The bill says the same expense cannot be used for this credit and another federal tax deduction or credit.
+No. The bill bars using the same expense for this credit and another federal deduction or credit — you'd have to pick one.

-It would start with 2026 tax years and end for expenses paid in tax years beginning after 2030, unless Congress extends it later.
+It would apply to the 2026 tax year through 2030, ending for costs paid in tax years beginning after 2030 unless Congress extends it.

 Based on H.R.
 1529 bill text